 (860) 685-2905 - firstname.lastname@example.org

-Walter is also a U.S.A.T.F. level II certified coach in sprints/hurdles, along with his certification in the jumps and throws.
-Walter had the good fortune to be involved in the teaching of the "hurdle event" as the writer, co-producer and clinician for an instructional video on hurdling which was first distributed nationally by Championship Books and Video Productions in 1998, and is still in circulation today, teaching high school athletes and coaches the principals of the hurdle event.
+Curry is also a U.S.A.T.F. level II certified coach in sprints/hurdles, along with his certification in the jumps and throws.
+Curry had the good fortune to be involved in the teaching of the "hurdle event" as the writer, co-producer and clinician for an instructional video on hurdling which was first distributed nationally by Championship Books and Video Productions in 1998, and is still in circulation today, teaching high school athletes and coaches the principals of the hurdle event.

 John Crooke - Assistant Coach (distance)